mdlincoln/mdlincoln.github.io/_posts/2015-08-04-keystone-dh-simulating-print-production-networks.md

 production network?

-Because each simulation is randomized, I run it 100 times for each year we want to study, and so instead of one number I get a range of values – here, a 90% confidence interval, aka the range that 90 of the centrality scores fall in to – hence the ribbons on this plot.
-The black line you should recognize – it’s our empirically-observed data.
+Because each simulation is randomized, I run it 100 times for each year we want to study, and so instead of one number I get a range of values --- here, a 90% confidence interval, aka the range that 90 of the centrality scores fall in to --- hence the ribbons on this plot.
+The black line you should recognize: it’s our empirically-observed data.
 What we see is pretty good news for our proposal!
-While the fully random simulation (in red) never really centralizes, the scale-free, power-law graph’s centralization (in blue) generally matches the observed centralization – it even predicts that huge spike in centralization followed by a quick drop towards relative distribution.
+While the fully random simulation (in red) never really centralizes, the scale-free, power-law graph’s centralization (in blue) generally matches the observed centralization.
+It even predicts that huge spike in centralization followed by a quick drop towards relative distribution.

-That said, there’s clearly a paradigm shift around 1720 that this model doesn’t account for – but that’s also pretty exciting, because it means we need to return to our source material – the prints themselves – and ask some new questions.
+That said, there’s clearly a paradigm shift around 1720 that this model doesn’t account for.
+But that’s also pretty exciting, because it means we need to return to our source material --- the prints themselves --- and ask some new questions.

-Two take-home points: Printmakers needed expert collaborators – the story of Dutch printmaking goes well beyond an aggregation of individual engravers and etchers, and a lot of it seems to have been driven by expert-seeking behavior.
+Two take-home points: Printmakers needed expert collaborators.
+The story of Dutch printmaking goes well beyond an aggregation of individual engravers and etchers, and a lot of it seems to have been driven by expert-seeking behavior.